SPS: Weekly Meetings

 Sigma Pi Sigma

-The Third Annual Undergraduate Physics Research Symposium was held on
+The Fourth Annual Undergraduate Physics Research Symposium was held on

 research at the event.
 Topics presented are as follows: